Home

 many ways:

-entirely with one color and doing the next nail in the
+with one color and doing the next nail in the next

-on your index finger, blue on your middle finger, and so
+white on your index finger, blue on your middle finger,

 once completely dry, paint the tips the other school